alxHawley/python-behave/README.md

-# PythonBDD Test Repository
+# Python Test Automation

-Welcome to my Python BDD project.
-This test automation project is developed with Behave, a Python-based Behavior-Driven Development (BDD) testing framework.
-Currently there are 3 features that include 10 scenarios across API tests and UI tests with Selenium.
+Welcome to my Python Test Automation project.
+This test automation project is developed with both Behave and Pytest to explore both BDD (Behavior Driven Development) and a more standard approach with Pytest.

 API used for backend automation: https://restful-booker.herokuapp.com/apidoc/index.html